rmsrosa/random_notes/docs/src/generative/mdsm.md

 ### Parameters

 Here we set some parameters for the model and prepare any necessary data.
-For instance, the corrupted/perturbed sample points can be computed beforehand

 ```@example multipledenoisingscorematching
-L = 6
+L = 16
 sigma_1 = 2.0
 sigma_L = 0.5
 theta = ( sigma_L / sigma_1 )^(1/(L-1))